Skip to Content Skip to navigation

 2. LOCATION

-This policy applies to all permanent employees of NHS Fife and to those on fixed term contracts with 2 years or more continuous service.
+This policy applies to all permanent employees of NHS Fife and to those on fixed term contracts with 2 years or more continuous service who meet the criteria of redundancy in line with NHS Scotland’s Fixed Term Contract.

 3. RESPONSIBILITY